Keep it Hot

 How does the jury rate?

 Aspects such as originality, first impression, story, effort, execution, editing, choice of scenes, effects, mood/atmosphere, quality and recognition value are evaluated.
-Points are awarded in several categories, which are then combined to form an overall ranking.
+Points will be awarded in several categories, which will be added up to an overall ranking at the end.

-The audience favorite will be chosen by the audience at the convention.
-The exact procedure can change depending on the convention, but usually a vote is held at the convention after the videos have been shown.
+The audience favorite will be chosen by the audience of the convention.
+The exact procedure may change depending on the convention, but a vote is usually held at the convention after the videos have been shown.

 The jury will carry out an anonymous evaluation to the best of their knowledge and will therefore not know the editor of the AMV.
 Hereby we would like to promote a fair evaluation.